jiyuuchc/lmdeconv/README.md

 build
 ```
 ##### 2. Load data.
 Read your particle data into a cell array (e.g., particles).
 Each cell stores one particle using a Nx3 array.
 Each row of array is (x, y, sigma).
 Sigma is an estimate of the localization error.
-Use consitent unit for all values.
+Use consistent unit for all values.

 ##### 3. Pre-register against one particle (optional)
 ```